MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 #### Access anonymous items with the unwrap operator

 To access anonymous items, first extract the wrapped value using the postfix operator `!`.
-The "unwrap" operator, `!`, allows you to extract the value contained in a user-defined type.
+With the "unwrap" operator, `!`, you can extract the value contained in a user-defined type.
 The type of such an "unwrap" expression is the underlying type of the user-defined type.

 ```qsharp